MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

     CAV     ???     '[word]'
     CAV?    ????    '[word]'

 #### A.B.C.
-Phonotatic restrictions
+Phonotactic restrictions

 In the onset of a syllable, a second consonant is only permitted if the first has no secondary articulation and is not an alveo-palatal/palatal consonant, nasal, or approximant.
 In addition, there is no contrast between labialized and plain consonants before rounded vowels.
-In the coda, /j/ is only permitted if the preceding vowel is non-high. _\[there should be a chart here\]_ (?)
+In the coda, /j/ is only permitted if the preceding vowel is not close. _\[insert a chart to illustrate this more clearly\]_ (?)

 ### A.B.
 Sibilant harmony